-Note:

-During the meetings of the Open-ended Working Group, the Chairperson recalled that most of the proposed text had not been subject to objections or amendments during its examination by the World Heritage Committee, and that all these paragraphs had de facto been considered entirely relevant by the Panel of experts, which met in March 2022.
-The Chairperson thus encouraged States Parties to focus their attention on the paragraphs for which the Panel has made recommendations (see note below).
-As regards the amendments proposed by States Parties on paragraphs that were not open for discussion, as recalled several times by the Chairperson, the Working Group decided that these amendments would not be included in the Policy Document but that the concerns they raise would be gathered into the final report of the Chairperson to the 24th session of the General Assembly.
+Note: Please note that during the 2nd and 3rd meetings of the Open-ended Working Group in relation with Resolution 23 GA 11 on Climate Change and World Heritage, the Chairperson of the Working Group recalled that most of the proposed text had not been subject to objections or amendments during its examination by the World Heritage Committee, and that all these paragraphs had de facto been considered entirely relevant by the Panel of experts, which met in March 2022.
+The Chairperson thus encouraged States Parties to focus their attention on the paragraphs for which the Panel has made recommendations (i.e., paragraphs marked with a red icon - see below).